IntelPython/dpctl/docs/doc_sources/index.rst

 facilitated by Intel(R) oneAPI :dpcpp_compiler:`DPC++ compiler <>` implementing
 :sycl_spec_2020:`SYCL 2020 standard <>`.

-..
-   :mod:`dpctl` leverages `oneAPI DPC++ compiler runtime <dpcpp_compiler>`_ to answer the following three questions users of heterogenous platforms ask:

-   1. What are available compute devices?
-   2. How to specify the device a computation is to be offloaded to?
-   3. How to manage sharing of data between devices and Python?

-   :mod:`dpctl` implements Python classes and free functions mapping to DPC++ entities to answer these questions.

 :py:mod:`dpctl` provides a reference data-parallel implementation of array library :py:mod:`dpctl.tensor` conforming to Python Array API specification.
 The implementation adheres to a programming model affording clear control